alclopes/ocps3taskrest/README.md

 * Puppet / Ansible (machine provisioning server preparation scripts, machine provisioning).
 * Awaiting

-### Fix Menu Forum - Links
-* Fix left menu Forum - Links don't work when the page is showing details forum.
+### shopping cart
+Add ways to pay the enrollment in the course.
 * Awaiting

-### Fix Counter Forum - Filter More Recently
-* Fix counter Forum to Filter More Recently - Counter is counting if you only see the register.
-* Awaiting

 [Back to top](#top)

 <div id = 'done' />

 ## Completed Activities - Done

+### 191017a - Fix Menu Forum - Links
+* Remove left menu Forum if page is showing details forum.
+* DONE - by Andre Carvalho

+### 191017b - Fix Counter Forum - Filter More Recently
+* Fix counter Forum to Filter More Recently - Counter is counting if you only see the register.
+* DONE - by Andre Carvalho

 ### Fix Redix - Heroku
 * Update Redix config to Heroku